 - I shouldn’t have bought something that needed work.

 Yeah well good luck with that last one!
 I told my hubby – no way would we do renovations when we first started looking for a place.
 However, then I came to realize just how expensive “move in ready” was.
 I quickly changed my mind.
 I still didn’t like it — but I changed my mind.
+Maybe next time I should look at properties similar to Lowcountry Real Estate, they have a great range so I hear.

 This was never anything that I intended to share.
 It wasn’t one of my shining moments.
 I saw a side of myself I didn’t want to see.
 I had to give up control, which I hate doing and I had no choice.